Current Opportunities

 Community Science Challenges

 Students participating in community science can connect with professional scientists and other classrooms across the Northeast, get outside to make careful observations of local ecosystems, and contribute important data on impacts of climate change.
-Join us for the Vernal Pool Community Science Challenge this Spring!
+Email Meggie at [email protected] to get your class involved right away or get information on future events.

 In-Person LabVenture Programs